jgraichen/ceph-rgw-51574/README.md

 ## CI

 See https://github.com/jgraichen/ceph-rgw-51574/actions.
-If the test is green, `radosgw` likely did crash.
+If the test is green, the file was uploaded successfully.